 This woody-aromatic scent created by Jacques Polge is one of the best and most versatile freshies around, as are the EDP and parfum versions.

 It opens with an immediate and additive blast of grapefruit, with mint upping the fresh ante.
 The beautiful ginger note adds a spicy effect, while sandalwood brings a tad of warmth.

 Many online reviewers complain that Bleu de Chanel EDT is generic and boring.
 We disagree.
-It’s a clean and versatile classic that epitomises Chanel-style elegance.
+It’s a clean and versatile classic that epitomizes Chanel-style elegance.

 You can complete the Bleu de Chanel experience with a range of spin-off products, including a shower gel and after-shave lotion.